 This article here by Dr Kay Toomey shows the key differences between fussy eating and problem feeding.
 I have summarized some here:

 You should also add to this list parental anxiety.
 Parental anxiety around children eating is another trigger to seek additional help.
-As you can see, there are more red flags than simply meeting growth chart milestones.
-If these red flags are present for your child, additional assistance may be required.
+There are more red flags than simply meeting growth chart milestones.
+If these red flags are present for your child, additional assistance may be required (read here for more info).

 You can say: It’s amazing how many sensory systems are involved in learning to eat.
 Did you know eating new foods is nearly the hardest thing we have to process from a sensory point of view?
 Some kids take a while to process new inputs and some don’t.
 Typically many kids experience some fear of new foods.
 It takes supported learning, variety in foods being offered, allowances for their taste preferences (as well as their individual oral motor, sensory and motor planning skills) and, in some cases, specialist assistance to help children through this journey to eat.